TRecViT: A Recurrent Video Transformer

-We show quantitative and qualitative results respectively in Figures~\ref{fig:psnr} and~\ref{fig:wt}.
-We can observe that there is a performance--efficiency trade-off at play for \ssm: its performance is slightly below ViViT's for shorter memory spans (16, 48, 80), but its efficiency (steps-per-second) is significantly higher.
-However, beyond 80 frames, ViViT-L goes out of memory, whilst \ssm\ continues to give decent results up to 144 frames, going out of memory towards 164 frames.
-Figure~\ref{fig:wt} shows qualitative results compared to the baseline for the case where the models have to remember the frame seen at $T-48$ in the past.
-We can observe that the quality of ViViT-L's reconstruction is good.
-For \ssm, whilst the overall structure (encoded in lower frequencies) is correct, it struggles to remember the high-frequency content of the image.
-This is to be expected due to the compression happening in the recurrent state of the model.
-However, given how different the last seen frame is from the target frame, we consider this to be a very promising result that warrants further investigation into the memorisation capabilities of our model, which we leave as future work.
+When evaluating on longer sequences, the ViViT model needs to adapt the positional encoding -- we use interpolation to nearest neighbour to obtain the desired length; cubic interpolation led to worse results. \ssm\ can run on any sequence length without modification.